arzafiruddin/DDandD/README.md

 ### Customizing Enemy and Weapon Varieties

 "Dungeons, Dungeons, and More Dungeons" supports the ability for the pool of possible weapons and enemies to be customized by the player.
 Simply open the `Enemies.txt` and `Weapons.txt` files and add as many new enemies and weapons you'd like, or completely overhaul the preset options.
-The only stipulation is that **every seperate enemy and weapons must be on their own, separate line**.
+The only stipulation is that **every seperate enemy and weapons must be on their own, separate line** in the .txt files.

+### Known Bugs
+- On occasion, skills obtained in a previous level will not transfer over to the next level
+- A mis-input for the skills selection prompt will send the player back to the map screen without a skill upgrade